svanderburg/dydisnix/README.md

   an ID should be unique to the machine where a service is deployed to.
   In case the scope is `machine`, a service becomes target-specific and can only be deployed to one machine in the network only.
+* `step` specifies the step size of the search algorithm.
+The default the value is 1, but can be increased to any number.
+A higher number is useful to auto assign port numbers to services that requires multiple port assignments in which port numbers are derived from a base port number.

 To make it possible to automatically assign IDs to services, we can annotate a service model as follows: